The invocation to Patañjali

 Who was Patañjali?

-Patañjali is considered the founder of the yoga philosophy.
-Although there is little historical information about his life, and it is even unknown whether this is a single person or a collection of authors, he is placed between 200 B.C. and 450 A.D.
-He is best known for codifying the Yoga Sutras, 196 aphorisms in Sanskrit from which the modern practice of yoga is derived.
+Patanjali is regarded as the founder of yoga philosophy.
+Although there is little historical information about his life, and it is even unknown whether this refers to one person or a collection of authors, he is usually placed between 200 BCE and 450 CE.
+He is best known for codifying the Yoga Sūtras, 196 aphorisms in Sanskrit from which the modern practice of yoga is derived.
 These texts offer a systematic path to spiritual discipline and self-realization, and are considered an essential work that forms the cornerstone of many forms of yoga practiced today.

-Previously, these teachings were transmitted orally.
-Patanjali’s writings have resonated and resonated with readers throughout the ages and have been translated and commented on many times, including by B.K.S.
+Before being put into writing by Patañjali, these teachings were transmitted orally.
+The Yoga Sūtras have found resonance and relevance with readers over the centuries and have been translated and commented on many times, including by B.K.S.
 Iyengar in his ‘Light on the Yoga Sūtras of Patañjali’.

 In addition to his work in yoga, Patañjali is also associated with contributions to Indian medicine (Ayurveda) and grammar.
 As such, he is often revered as a symbolic universal teacher and guide who enriched both body, mind and language.